cea-hpc/modules/doc/source/module.rst

  List all available *modulefiles* in the current :envvar:`MODULEPATH`.
-All directories in the :envvar:`MODULEPATH` are recursively searched for files containing the *modulefile* magic cookie.
+All directories in the :envvar:`MODULEPATH` are recursively searched for files containing the Modules magic cookie.
 If a *pattern* argument is given, then each directory in the :envvar:`MODULEPATH` is searched for *modulefiles* whose pathname, symbolic version-name or alias match *pattern* in a case insensitive manner by default. *pattern* may contain wildcard characters.
  Multiple versions of an application can be supported by creating a